Irish SMEs less innovative and less productive, OECD study finds

 Minister for Business, Enterprise and Innovation, Heather Humphreys: “Our country has made huge strides since the recession.”

-Small and medium-sized firms (SMEs) in Ireland are less innovative, less productive and less export-orientated than their foreign-owned counterparts, a study by the Organisation for Economic Co-operation and Development (OECD) has revealed.
+Small and medium-sized enterprises (SMEs) in Ireland are less innovative, less productive and less export-orientated than their foreign-owned counterparts, a study by the Organisation for Economic Co-operation and Development (OECD) has revealed.

 The OECD’s review of SME policy and entrepreneurship in Ireland was commissioned by the Government to form the basis of a new strategy aimed at closing the productivity gap between indigenous enterprises and multinationals.